mh-cbon/go-repo-utils/README.md

   -h --help             Show this screen.
   -v --version          Show version.
   -p <c> --path=<c>     Path to lookup [default: cwd].
+  -s <c> --since=<c>    Since tag, revision, expression.
+  -u <c> --until=<c>    To tag, revision, expression.
   -j --json             Print JSON encoded data.
   -a --any              List all tags.
   -r --reverse          Reverse tags ordering.
   -m                    Message for the tag.
+  --orderbydate         Order commits by date.

 Notes:
-  list-tags   List only valid semver tags unless -a|--any options is provided. is-clean    Ignores untracked files. create-tag  With svn, it always create a new tag folder at /tags/<tag>.
+  list-tags     List only valid semver tags unless -a|--any options is provided. is-clean      Ignores untracked files. create-tag    With svn, it always create a new tag folder at /tags/<tag>. list-commits  Can receive an expression (hg, bzr), if it does not match a tag name.
+                Expression may be automatically adjusted at runtime if it is empty (svn,hg,bzr), or matching a tag name.
+                HEAD will be normalized given the target vcs (svn,hg,bzr).

   Examples
   # list tags